istio/istio/demos/kubernetes/README.md

     kubectl apply -f ./istio -n <ns>

-This will deploy istio manager discovery and istio mixer.
+This will deploy istio discovery service and istio mixer.

 **Deploy a simple echo app with manually injected proxy**